ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich-v0.3.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 3: Setting up Enrich**](Setting-up-enrich) > [**Step 3.2: setting up Scala Kinesis Enrich**](Setting-up-Scala-Kinesis-Enrich) > [2: Configuring](Configuring-Scala-Kinesis-Enrich)

-This documentation is for version 0.5.0 of Scala Kinesis Enrich.
-This version has not yet been released.
+This documentation is for version 0.3.0 of Scala Kinesis Enrich.
 Documentation for other versions is available:

 **[Version 0.1.0][v0.1]**
-**[Version 0.3.0][v0.3]**
+**[Version 0.5.0][latest]**

 The Scala Stream Collector has a number of configuration options available.